JavanXD/YAAW-Pricetracker/README.md

-# YAAW.de -  Yet Another AmazonWatcher
+# YAAW.de -  Yet Another Pricetracker for Amazon
 YAAW.de is a price monitoring service for Amazon products that informs you about positive price changes of your desired products.

 ![YAAW-LOGO](assets/img/AmazonWatcher3.png)